 Centre for Sustainable Fashion

-The work of the Centre for Sustainable Fashion explores vital elements of Better Lives, London College of Fashion’s commitment to use the discipline of fashion to drive change, build a sustainable future and improve the way we live.
+Centre for Sustainable Fashion contributes to the field of Design for Sustainability in three key intersecting areas: research, education and knowledge exchange with industry.
+CSF’s work explores vital elements of Better Lives, London College of Fashion’s commitment to use the discipline of fashion to drive change, build a sustainable future and improve the way we live.

-Established in 2008 the Centre has developed into a community of cross-discipline collaborations and ecology-centred thinkers, made up of world leading researchers, designers, educators and communicators enabling us to:
+Established in 2008 the Centre has developed into a community of cross-disciplinary collaborations and ecology-centred thinking.
+It is made up of world leading researchers, designers, educators and communicators.

 - create internationally acclaimed research,